 Initiative #1: Best Practices

-Objective: Establish and disseminate best practices for the care and welfare of ambassador animals as well as for the unique educational experiences that ambassador animals provide.
+Objective: Establish and disseminate best practices for care, management, and welfare of ambassador animals as well as for the unique educational experiences that ambassador animals provide.

 Initiative #2: Sustainable Collections